Zen Peacemakers Complete Bearing Witness Plunge at Cheyenne River Sioux Tribe Reservation

 CHEYENNE RIVER RESERVATION, SOUTH DAKOTA, USA.
-This week twenty-four Zen Peacemakers arrived at South Dakota to commence the Bearing Witness in Cheyenne River Reservation plunge, with participants from Turtle Island (USA), Poland, Belgium, Switzerland, Palestine and Myanmar.
+In July 2016, twenty-four Zen Peacemakers arrived at South Dakota to commence the Bearing Witness in Cheyenne River Reservation plunge, with participants from Turtle Island (USA), Poland, Belgium, Switzerland, Palestine and Myanmar.
 This plunge, as actions inspired by¬†the Zen Peacemakers’ Three Tenets are often called, was coordinated and organized by members of the ZPO, and led by Grover Genro Gauntt and Tiokasin Ghosthorse who was born in Cheyenne River Reservation, home of the Cheyenne River Lakota Nation.
 This effort was initiated following¬†the momentum of the Zen Peacemakers 2015 Native American Bearing Witness retreat in the Black Hills.

 Before setting out, they picnicked¬†in Rapid City with Charmaine White Face, Tuffy Sierra, Alice Sierra, Chas Jewett and Grover Genro Gauntt, some of whom were among the leaders of the retreat last year.
 They welcomed the Zen Peacemakers¬†back, reviewed the expressions of trauma and beauty they¬†may expect to see on the reservation and Tiokasin Ghosthorse¬†advised: “As you walk about the land, be silent, let the land get to know YOU.”

-During the next five days, the group visited¬†Bridger village, refuge of survivors of the 1890 Wounded Knee massacre, and met¬†descendants Toni and Byron Buffalo to¬†hear about the challenges of their community; They camped at and mingled¬†with the volunteers and Indian visitors at Simply Smiles Inc. Community Center at La Plant; Dipped in and cleaned around the Missouri River (Tiokasin: “the Lakota word for water is Mni — ‘that which carries feelings between you and I'”).
+During the next five days, the group visited¬†Bridger Village, refuge of survivors of the 1890 Wounded Knee massacre, and met¬†descendants Toni and Byron Buffalo to¬†hear about the challenges of their community.
+They camped and mingled¬†with the volunteers and Indian visitors at Simply Smiles Inc. Community Center at La Plant, Dipped in and cleaned around the Missouri River (Tiokasin: “The Lakota word for water is Mni — ‘that which carries feelings between you and I'”).

-The group joined Simply Smiles Inc. construction crew and helped raise two brand new houses on the¬†grassy mounds of¬†La Plant, South Dakota.
+The group joined a Simply Smiles construction crew and helped raise two brand new houses on the¬†grassy mounds of¬†La Plant, South Dakota.
 Simply Smiles puts up two houses per summer for local reservation residents.

 The event concluded with paying respect and listening to¬†Arvol Looking Horse, 19th Generation Keeper of the Sacred White Buffalo Calf Pipe who welcomed them at his home.